-The APHA will not give approval to reside in shared housing unless the entire unit, including the portion of the unit available for use by the assisted family under its lease, meets the housing quality standards.
+The APHA will not give approval to reside in shared housing unless the entire unit, including the portion of the unit available for use by the assisted family under its lease, meets the applicable HUD inspection standards.

-Standard HQS requirements apply to shared housing except for the requirements stated below.
+Applicable HUD inspection standards requirements apply to shared housing except for the requirements stated below.